 Jacqueline Gawler – song

 Emily Cooper – Bollywood, Afro-Yoga, Afro-bellydance

 Clair Okamoto – dance

 Rooms sleep 4-8 with ensuite bathrooms.
 A sheet and mattress is provided but you will need to bring all other bedding.

 Alternatively, you are welcome to pitch a tent on a grassy area under the trees!

 WHAT YOU NEED TO BRING

 Kyneton is 10min drive from the camp site.

 If you have a child between the ages of 4-12, they might like to come along to camp too!
-For the first time, we are offering a program for the kiddies so that parents can drum and dance without stress – and also so that the next generation can meet their contemporaries in the drum/dance community and have an awesome time!
+We offer a fun program for the kiddies so that parents can drum and dance without stress – and also so that the next generation can meet their contemporaries in the drum/dance community and have an awesome time!

-This program will provide care and a range of activities (craft, games, dance, drum etc) during class hours.
+This program will provide care and a range of activities including art & craft, games, dance, drum and singing workshops during class hours.
 Children will need to be picked up for lunch and when workshops are finished for the day (around 5pm)